olusimeon/insurance/README.md

 ```

 **Contributing**
-We welcome contributions to enhance the functionality and performance of the app.
+I welcome contributions to enhance the functionality and performance of the app.
 Please follow these steps:

 **Contact**
-For questions, suggestions, or feedback, please open an issue or contact the project maintainers at olusimeon4@gmail.com.
+For questions, suggestions, or feedback, please open an issue or contact on olusimeon4@gmail.com.